SachaDelcourt-Co/chateau-apero-charge/README.md

 3. Select products for a customer's order
 4. Simply hold customer's NFC card near the phone to process payment (or manually enter the card ID)
+5. All order processing is handled securely by the Edge Function

 ### Recharge Staff Flow
 1. Log in with recharge role credentials